Race and ethnicity in censuses: Luxembourg

 It is illegal to collect statistics about the race, ethnicity, religion or ancestry of Luxembourg citizens.

 Moldova

 People in Moldova (when it was still a part of the Russian Empire) were enumerated by native tongue in the 1897 Russian Empire Census.
 In addition to the Soviet Union enumerating people by ethnicity for its entire existence, Moldova also enumerated people by ethnicity in both its post-Soviet censuses: in 2004, and 2014.

 Monaco

 Monaco enumerated people by ethnicity in 1982.

 Montenegro

 The population of Montenegro was enumerated by ethnicity from 1909 up to its most recent census in 2011.

+The Netherlands

+In The Netherlands, census data is collected by the Centraal Bureau voor de Statistiek (Statistics Netherlands), which distinguished according to country of birth rather than ethnicity or race.
+Data is collected according to four main categories: Dutch citizen born in The Netherlands with both parents born in The Netherlands, Dutch citizen born in The Netherlands with one parent born in a different country, Dutch citizen born in The Netherlands with both parents born in a different country, or Dutch born in a foreign country.

 North Macedonia

 People in North Macedonia were enumerated by ethnicity/nationality from at least 1921 all the way up to the present day.
 In the most recent census in 2002, 64.2% of the population declared themselves to be ethnic Macedonians.
 The second-largest ethnic group in the country was the ethnic Albanians with 25.2%.
 Other major ethnic groups were Turks (3.9%), Romani (2.7%), and Serbs (1.8%).